Best Women’s Winter Running Leggings of 2024-2025

 Do I need running-specific winter leggings?

-We know you won’t be reaching for running shorts when the forecast calls for cold rain or inches of snow, but don’t settle for any old pair of sweatpants or regular leggings on your winter runs.
+We know you won’t be reaching for running shorts when the forecast calls for cold rain or inches of snow, but don’t settle for any old pair of sweatpants or hiking leggings on your winter runs.

 We noticed a lot of difference testing yoga pants and general athletic tights side-by-side with running tights.
 Running tights hands-down were warmer, dried more quickly, had better pockets, and better reflective details.